 Amelia Review

-A WordPress booking plugin with one-time pricing — but ownership changes raise questions about its future.
+A WordPress booking plugin with one-time pricing, but ownership changes raise questions about its future.

-Amelia is amelia is a well-designed WordPress booking plugin that delivers solid value through its one-time pricing model and feature set.
+Amelia is a amelia is a well-designed WordPress booking plugin that delivers solid value through its one-time pricing model and feature set.
 It scores 3.8/5 overall, with a 4/5 for ease of use and 4.2/5 for features.
 Visit Amelia's official site →

 Amelia Overview

 Amelia is a WordPress booking plugin developed by TMS (now Suspended Networks) that handles appointment scheduling, event booking, and employee management directly within WordPress.
 It gained popularity for its polished booking wizard, one-time license pricing model, and support for multiple payment gateways including Stripe, PayPal, and Razorpay.
 Amelia also offers a SaaS version at $60/month for those who want a hosted solution.
 The plugin supports Google Calendar sync, Zoom integration, custom fields, SMS/email notifications, and multilingual booking pages.
-However, the ownership transition from TMS to Suspended Networks has created uncertainty about long-term development and support, and the plugin is WordPress-only — limiting flexibility if you ever change platforms.
+However, the ownership transition from TMS to Suspended Networks has created uncertainty about long-term development and support, and the plugin is WordPress-only, limiting flexibility if you ever change platforms.

 Amelia Rating Breakdown